luisdelahoz/react-starter-template/README.md

 - esbuild instead of babel.
 - eslint with airbnb styleguide.
-- prettier.
+- prettier (formatter).
-- husky and lint-staged to run a pre-commit hook (eslint + prettier).
+- husky and lint-staged to run a pre-commit hook (eslint + prettier + tests).

 ## Available Scripts